Web3-Certifier/custom-reward/README.md

 ## Test
 Add a test file on `/test/Examples/` directory and run `make test`

-Note: test with exam id 37
+Note: test with exam id 37 on Celo and id 69 on Sepolia